 Once you’re ready to change at the end of the day, note that there are some restrooms that only have bathroom facilities and others that have changing room spaces.
 Having the bench inside the changing room with additional hooks on the walls is easier than changing inside of the toilet stall.
 There are also blow dryers inside the changing rooms if you want to dry hair.

-Other Things to Know About Disney Water Parks
+Other Things to Know About Disney Water Parks with Kids

 - Didn’t bring a swimsuit, towel or sunscreen?
 You can purchase everything you need for the day at the water parks.
 Shops are located at the front entrance of each water park.

 - If you’re planning on spending all day at the Disney water parks, consider renting a cabana.
 This is an additional cost that may be worth it to your family if you want guaranteed seating for the day.
 It’s also particularly helpful if you have a baby or toddler who needs to nap in the shade.
-You can rent the cabana for a full or half day and includes a service attendant to help bring purchased food.
+You can rent the cabana for a full or half day and the cost includes a service attendant to help bring purchased food.

 - If the cabana price tag is too steep you can also purchase a designated lounge area under the shade.
 This rental spot includes an umbrella, chairs, loungers, table and towels.